melvinjames1/PortfolioWebsite/README.md

 This is a personal portfolio website showcasing projects, skills, and contact information.
 The project is built with **Angular** for a modular and dynamic front-end, **Tailwind CSS** for styling, and is deployed on **Vercel** for high-performance hosting.

 ## Demo
-You can view the live website here: [Your Portfolio URL](https://melvinjames.vercel.app)
+You can view the live website here: [melvinjames.vercel.app](https://melvinjames.vercel.app)

 ## Features
 - **Responsive design** for seamless viewing on mobile, tablet, and desktop.